Solar in South Portland, ME: 2026 Cost, Savings & Payback

 How much do solar panels cost in South Portland, ME?

-The average cost of a 6kW solar panel system in South Portland is approximately $18,780 before incentives ($3.13/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,146.
-Net metering; property tax exemption.
+The average cost of a 6kW solar panel system in South Portland is approximately $18,780 before local or state incentives ($3.13/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Net metering; property tax exemption

 How many peak sun hours does South Portland get?